jedisct1/libsodium-signcryption/README.md

 However, it doesn't allow verification of who in a group originally created a message.

-In order to do so, authentication encryption has to be combined with signatures.
+In order to do so, authenticated encryption has to be combined with signatures.

 The Toorani-Beheshti signcryption scheme achieves this using a single key pair per device, with forward security and public verifiability.